|

 Read this Book Online >>

-Quote on the Unmerited Honour of Being Made a Fisher of Souls and a Preacher of the Gospel of Jesus Christ:
+Thomas Boston quote on the Unmerited Honour of Being Made a Fisher of Souls and a Preacher of the Gospel of Jesus Christ:

 "What an honourable thing is it to be fishers of men!
 How great an honour shouldst thou esteem it, to be a catcher of souls!
 We are workers together with God, says the apostle.
 If God has ever so honoured thee, O that thou knewest it, that thou mightst bless his holy name, that ever made such a poor fool as thee to be a co-worker with him.
 God has owned thee to do good to those who were before caught.
 O my soul, bless thou the Lord.
 Lord, what am I, or what is my father's house, that thou hast brought me to this?" - Thomas Boston

-READ ONLINE: A Soliloquy on the Art of Fishing for Men, for a pattern to every preacher of the Gospel by Thomas Boston
+Read more: "A Soliloquy on the Art of Fishing for Men, for a pattern to every preacher of the Gospel" by Thomas Boston.

-Quote on God Will Provide; Be Not Anxious; 'Set your mind on things above':
+Thomas Boston quote on God Will Provide; Be Not Anxious; 'Set your mind on things above':

 "Be not anxious about thy provision for old age, for by all appearance thou wilt never see it.
 It is more than probable thou wilt be sooner at thy journey's end.
 The body is weak; it is even stepping down to salute corruption as its mother, ere it has well entered the hall of the world: thy tabernacle pins seem to be drawing out by little and little already.
-Courage then, O my soul; ere long the devil, and the world, and the flesh shall be bruised underthy feet; and thou shalt be received into eternal mansions.
+Courage then, O my soul; ere long the devil, and the world, and the flesh shall be bruised under thy feet; and thou shalt be received into eternal mansions.
 But though the Lord should lengthen out thy days to old age, he that brought thee into life will not forsake thee then either.
 If he give thee life, he will give thee meat.
-Keep a loose hold of the world then; contemn it if thou wouldst be a fisher of men.." - Thomas Boston
+Keep a loose hold of the world then; contemn it if thou wouldst be a fisher of men." – Thomas Boston

-READ ONLINE: A Soliloquy on the Art of Fishing for Men, for a pattern to every preacher of the Gospel by Thomas Boston
+Read more: "A Soliloquy on the Art of Fishing for Men, for a pattern to every preacher of the Gospel" by Thomas Boston.

-Quote on Being Edifying in all Your Converse, in Private as well as in Church:
+Thomas Boston quote on Being Edifying in all Your Converse, in Private as well as in Church:

-dealt with this woman of Samaria; he took occasion from the water she was drawing, to tell her of the living water, etc. Thus being at a feast, he rebuked the Pharisees that chose the uppermost seats, and instructed them in the right way of behaviour at feasts.
+"Christ was useful to souls in his private converse, taking occasion to instruct, rebuke, etc., from such things as offered.
+Thus he dealt with this woman of Samaria; he took occasion from the water she was drawing, to tell her of the living water, etc. Thus being at a feast, he rebuked the Pharisees that chose the uppermost seats, and instructed them in the right way of behaviour at feasts.
 O my soul, follow Christ in this.
 Be edifying in thy private converse.
-When thou art at any time in company, let something that smells of Heaven drop from thy lips." - Thomas Boston
+When thou art at any time in company, let something that smells of Heaven drop from thy lips." – Thomas Boston

-READ ONLINE: A Soliloquy on the Art of Fishing for Men, for a pattern to every preacher of the Gospel by Thomas Boston
+Read more: "A Soliloquy on the Art of Fishing for Men, for a pattern to every preacher of the Gospel" by Thomas Boston.

-Quote on Prayer for Stengthening:
+Thomas Boston quote on Prayer for Stengthening:

 "I have had more experience of his goodness and knowledge of his name; and therefore think I can cast my burden on the Lord better than before.
 But it is easy swimming when the head is held up.
 Lord, increase my faith.
 I believe, Lord, help mine unbelief." - Thomas Boston

-READ ONLINE: A Soliloquy on the Art of Fishing for Men, for a pattern to every preacher of the Gospel by Thomas Boston
+Read more: "A Soliloquy on the Art of Fishing for Men, for a pattern to every preacher of the Gospel" by Thomas Boston.

-Quote on By the Foolishness of Preaching:
+On the Foolishness of Preaching

 "Who is sufficient for these things?
 No man is of himself sufficient; even the greatest of men come short of sufficiency.
 This may make thee then to be affected with insufficiency, who are so far below these men as shrubs are below the tall cedars; and yet they cannot teach it of themselves.
 Consider the weight of the work, even of preaching, which is all that thou hast to do now.
 It is the concern of souls.
-By the foolishness of preaching it pleases the Lord to save them that believe" - Thomas Boston
+By the foolishness of preaching it pleases the Lord to save them that believe." – Thomas Boston

-READ ONLINE: A Soliloquy on the Art of Fishing for Men, for a pattern to every preacher of the Gospel by Thomas Boston
+Read more: "A Soliloquy on the Art of Fishing for Men, for a pattern to every preacher of the Gospel" by Thomas Boston.

-Quote on Seeking Vainglory rather than the Edification of and Salvation of Souls:
+Thomas Boston quote on Seeking Vainglory rather than the Edification of and Salvation of Souls:

 "Remember, O my soul, what Christ said to the Pharisees, Luke 16:15, 'Ye are they which justify yourselves before men, but God knoweth your hearts.
 For that which is highly esteemed among men, is an abomination in the sight of God.'
 Let this scare thee from seeking thyself.
 Consider, that seeking thy own glory is a dreadful and abominable thing.
 In that it is base treachery and cruelty to the souls of hearers, when a man seeks to please their fancy more than to gain their souls, to get people to approve him more than to get them to approve themselves to God.
 This is a soul-murdering way, and it is dear-bought applause that is won by the blood of souls.
 O my soul, beware of this.
 Let them call thee what they will; but seek thou God's glory and their good." - Thomas Boston

-READ ONLINE: A Soliloquy on the Art of Fishing for Men, for a pattern to every preacher of the Gospel by Thomas Boston
+Read more: "A Soliloquy on the Art of Fishing for Men, for a pattern to every preacher of the Gospel" by Thomas Boston.

-Quote on Hardness of Heart in Hearers:
+Thomas Boston quote on Hardness of Heart in Hearers:

 "O what hardness of heart mayst thou see in every corner whither thou goest, and where thou preachest, most part being as unconcerned as the very stones of the wall; and say what thou wilt, either by setting before them alluring promises or dreadful threatenings, yet people are hardened against both, none relenting for what they have done, or concerned about it." - Thomas Boston

-READ ONLINE: A Soliloquy on the Art of Fishing for Men, for a pattern to every preacher of the Gospel by Thomas Boston
+Read more: "A Soliloquy on the Art of Fishing for Men, for a pattern to every preacher of the Gospel" by Thomas Boston.

-Quote on Sowing the Word with Tears:
+Thomas Boston quote on Sowing the Word with Tears:

 "If a man had a servant that would go out and sow his seed very diligently and faithfully; but would come in, and sit down idle when it is sown, and forget to harrow it, and hide it with the earth; would the master be well pleased with him? yea, would he not be highly displeased, because the fowls would come and pick it up?
-So, O my soul, if thou shouldst be never so much concerned to get good seed, and never so faithful and diligent in sowing it; yet if after thou turn careless, and take not the way to
+So, O my soul, if thou shouldst be never so much concerned to get good seed, and never so faithful and diligent in sowing it; yet if after thou turn careless, and take not the way to cover it, by serious seeking to the Lord, that he may keep it in the hearts of people, and make it to prosper, the devil may pick it all up; and where is thy labour then; and how will the Lord be pleased with thee!
+Therefore pray more frequently, cry more fervently to God, when the public work is over, than thou hast done." – Thomas Boston

-READ ONLINE: A Soliloquy on the Art of Fishing for Men, for a pattern to every preacher of the Gospel by Thomas Boston
+Read more: "A Soliloquy on the Art of Fishing for Men, for a pattern to every preacher of the Gospel" by Thomas Boston.